yegor256/blog/_drafts/singleton.md

   - singleton is bad
 ---

-I think it would be too obvious to say that a singleton is an anti-pattern.
-There are tons of articles about that.
-However, very often the question is how to define global things without a singleton, and that answer is not so obvious for many of us.
-There are many examples: a database connection pool, a repository, a configuration map, etc. They all naturally seem to be "global".
-What do we do with them?
+I think it's too obvious to say that a singleton is an anti-pattern as there are tons of articles about that (singleton bein an anti-pattern).
+However, more often than not, the question is how to define global things without a singleton; and the answer to that is not obvious for many of us.
+There are several examples: a database connection pool, a repository, a configuration map, etc. They all naturally seem to be "global"; but what do we do with them?

 <!--more-->

-I assume you know what a singleton is and why it's an anti-pattern.
+I assume you already know what a singleton is and why it's an anti-pattern.
-If not, I recommend these articles:
+If not, I recommend you read these articles:

-So we agree that it's a bad deal.
-But what do we do if we need to, let's say, have access to a database connection pool in many different places within the application.
+Now that we agree it's a bad deal, what do we do if we need to, let's say, have access to a database connection pool in many different places within the application?
 We simply need something like this:

 {% highlight java %}
 class Database {